chelseadole/thundergolfer.github.io/about.md

 ### Professional

 I am a Database Engineer at [Citadel](https://www.citadel.com/).
-At Citadel, I provide organizational guidance about database access and system design, build automation and infrastructure, and optimize performance.

 Beyond my 9-5, I am an avid public speaker in the Postgres world.
 I love nerding out about technical writing, exchanging on-call war stories, and the zen feeling of marking JIRA tickets as "Complete".

 ### Personal

-I was born and raised in Seattle, and recently moved to New York City.
+I was born and raised in Seattle, and now live in New York City.
 In my spare time, I love to read, spend time with my friends and family, DJ jazz music, and dance lindy hop.

 Some of my favorite things include: when cat a chooses to sit on my lap, the jazz standard "Moonglow", hosting parties, anything Legend of Zelda, solo travel, coffee, and people who write good documentation.